smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 #### Transport Adapter Connection Flow

 App Activation: User selects the cloud app from the app list on the HMI and the websocket connection to the cloud server is opened.
-After the cloud app sends a start rpc service request, Core will respond with a start service ack with the auth_token included in the payload.
+After the cloud app sends a start rpc service request, Core will respond with a `Start Service ACK` with the auth_token included in the payload.

 ![alt text](../assets/proposals/0158-cloud-app-transport-adapter/cloud_app_activation.png "App Activation")